RabeloGuedes/minitalk/README.md

 ## ⚡ Testing the project

 ```
-	GitHub Copilot: To test this project, it is necessary to be on a UNIX system, in this case, Linux.
+	To test this project, it is necessary to be on a UNIX system, in this case, Linux.
 	After running the 'make' command, the 'server' and 'client' programs will be created.
 	To run the program, simply execute the './server' and './client' commands.
 	The 'server' program must be executed first, as it is responsible for receiving messages and at the beginning of the program, it will show its PID.